 - Add 1 cup of shredded dairy-free cheddar cheese to the mixture

-- Add 1/3 cup crumbled cooked bacon
+- Add 1/3 cup of crumbled cooked bacon

 - Add a second 15 oz can of whole corn kernels.